nathanl/nokogiri_bang_finders/README.md

 You can specify an integer number of characters of context, like `Nokogiri::XML::BangFinders.context_length = 500`.

+Or you can specify `:all` to get the whole document in the exception message (though this probably isn't a good idea for production code): `Nokogiri::XML::BangFinders.context_length = :all`

 ## Installation

     $ gem install nokogiri_bang_finders